Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 ### Visualizing the History of Nobel Prize Winners

-The following project description and tasks were taken from the DataCamp project website.

 #### Project Description
 > "The Nobel Prize is awarded yearly to scientists and scholars in chemistry, literature, physics, medicine, economics, and peace, with the first prize awarded in 1901.
 Are there any biases in the way the honors are awarded?
 Use your data manipulation and visuaization skills to explore the history of this coveted prize."
 >